Both red poppies and white poppies can be seen in the run-up to Remembrance Day and Remembrance Sunday - but what does a white poppy mean?

 Each year in the run up to Remembrance Day, people start wearing poppies (opens in new tab), with most following tradition by wearing their poppy on the left (opens in new tab) - though the late Queen wore five poppies, with each one holding a special meaning.

 What does a white poppy mean?

 The white poppy was first introduced by the Co-operative Women's Guild - a national organisation set up to provide women in co-operatives a voice in 1933 - and soon became used by non-violent and faith organisations and were also frequently worn by the widows and children of dead soldiers.

-White poppies have been distributed for Remembrance Day since 1936 and the white poppy wreath was laid from 1937 – as a pledge to peace that war must not happen again.
+White poppies have been distributed for Remembrance Day since 1936 and the white poppy wreath was laid from 1937 as a pledge to peace that war must not happen again.
 It's understood that anti-war organisations such as the Anglican Pacifist Fellowship now support the White Poppy Movement.

 Where does the money go from white poppies?